Location: Seattle, WA

 Project Team: Jon Gentry AIA, Aimée O’Carroll ARB

-The Magnolia House is located in Magnolia, Seattle.
+The Four Mile House is located in the Magnolia neighborhood of Seattle.
 Magnolia is a hilly peninsula north west of downtown with expansive views across the city, the Puget Sound and the Olympic mountain range.
 The project is a 6,000 square foot single family home replacing the existing 2,000 square foot house built in the 1920’s.
 The steeply sloped site runs from northwest at its high point to southeast at its low.
 There is an existing plateau at the top of the house where the new structure will be sited.
 An existing series of terraced gardens and pathways will be recalibrated to form a dining terrace and pool terrace nestled into the slope.

 The program for the house is unique in that it needs to house a large family of two adults and six children.
 The house is designed to be enjoyed by all members of the family with plentiful living space and access to the many exterior terraces and roof decks.
 One of the driving factors in the design of the house was the almost 360 degree views from the site - the design allows these to be maximized on each of the levels.